findbhavin/pythonhook/readme.txt

-This is a python hook to validate the Commit Content to have specific pattern in the messsage

-Test Commit by Anand on GitHub
-Hello Python

-Test Commit by Anand on BitBucket
-Hello Bit
+This repo is cloned via BitBucket

+Earlier this repo was imported to Bit Bucket from GitHub

+Now Trying to push the changes in code to GitHub